InfoScienceLabs/Garuda-Explorer/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Contact Us
+  Email:- info@infoscience.co
+## License
+This project is licensed under the Apache License- see the [LICENSE.md](LICENSE.md) file for details